 - The Committee expressed concern that the measure was not tested in commercial health plans but rather in a variety of Medicaid and Medicare plans.
-An additional area of concern was the allowance of "selfhelp services" such as Alcoholics Anonymous to count as a follow-up event within the measure.
-The developer explained that the measure development panel felt strongly that there is a clear need to capture and measure efforts to connect people to peer support and peer-led interventions within. - The developer also confirmed that a well-documented phone call counts as follow-up care, noting that the contact doesn't have to come from the physician but could also come from a nurse or care manager.
+An additional area of concern was the allowance of "self-help services" such as Alcoholics Anonymous to count as a follow-up event within the measure.
+The developer explained that the measure development panel felt strongly that there is a clear need to capture and measure efforts to connect people to peer support and peer-led interventions. - The developer also confirmed that a well-documented phone call counts as follow-up care, noting that the contact doesn't have to come from the physician but could also come from a nurse or care manager.
 As long as the follow-up contact is documented in the EMR, it can be abstracted, even if it was not done by a billable provider. - The Committee asked whether there are specific diagnostic codes that are required to be counted in the measure.
 The developer explained that the measure only requires a positive screen, not a diagnosis. - The Committee ultimately did not reach consensus on the reliability or validity of this measure.
-Comments on the measure's reliability are encouraged during the Public and Member Commenting period.
+The Committee did not feel the additional comments, nor information provided by the developer, warranted a re-vote on their prior decision.

 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
+Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
 Data collection strategy can be implemented)